Antony Gormley’s Fields

 - The proportion of the head to the body should be correct.

 Gormley states that he wanted to make a work about the human collective future and responsibility for it.
-His artwork was aimed at looking back on its makers and the viewers as if they are all responsible for the world.
+His artwork aimed to look back on its makers and the viewers as if they are all responsible for the world.

 From the beginning, I was trying to make something as direct as possible with clay: the earth.
 I wanted to work with people and to make a work about our collective future and our responsibility for it.
 I wanted the art to look back at us, its makers (and later viewers), as if we were responsible –responsible for the world that it [Field] and we were in.
 I have made it – with help – five times in different parts of the world.